nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     * 3c2.
 EduMate does not display the module and lesson in the feedback message.

   Use case resumes at step 6.
 * 3d.
-The module does not come with have a lesson.
+The module does not come with a lesson.
     * 3d1.
 EduMate removes the entire module from that person's module set.

   Use case resumes at step 6.